wavey-ai/hush/README.md

 This is very much a POC and a WIP.

+* Traffic light status on UI for GPU spot instance: up/down/provisioning
+* Add real-time metrics to API and visibility in UI
 * Support for Safari, non-SIMD version.
 * Support Web GPU (AWS G4ad instance w/AMD Radeon Pro V520 GPU)
 * Admin UI